keboliu/SONiC/doc/snmp/extension-to-physical-entity-mib.md

 ### 2.1 Entity Sensor MIB Extension Scope

 Currently SONiC already have a RFC3433 Entity sensor MIB implementation,  Transceiver embeded sensors like temperature, voltage, rx_power, tx_power and tx_bias are alreay included.
 After Entity MIB was extended as desribed in Section 1, Entity MIB will also be extened to cover more sensors.
-Thermal sensors besides the Transceiver embeded thermal sensors which avalaible in the STATE_DB will all be add to the Entity Sensor MIB support.
+Thermal sensors besides the Transceiver embeded thermal sensors which avalaible in the STATE_DB will all be added to the Entity Sensor MIB support.
 PSU temperature, voltage, power and current will added, FAN tachometer will be added as well.

 ### 2.1 Entity Sensor MIB Data Source